bhtandev/iflix-rating-fullstack/README.md

  npm test
  ```

- This does not test everything due to time constraints.
+ Project does not have tests for everything due to time constraints.

- `Back End` The crucial part, API calls were targeted on the back end.
+ `Back End` The crucial the API calls, were targeted on the back end.
- TDD approach was used on the back end API calls, writing up the test first then implementing the route controllers.
+ TDD approach was used on the back end API calls, writing up the tests first then implementing the route controllers.

  `Front End` Tests were written after implementation.
-Tests were written for the Redux reducers and actions.
+Tests were mostly written for the Redux reducers and actions.
- The UI component tests are very limited, only a couple of validation that elements exist.
+ The UI component tests are very limited, only a couple of validation that certain expected elements must exist.
- Behaviour tests including clicking buttons were done manually unfortunately.
+ Behavioural tests including clicking buttons were done manually unfortunately.

 ## Future Improvements